Charles Musès: Career

-By 1946, Muses was working on his Master's Degree from Columbia University, New York.
+Philosophical work

+Freher and Bohme

 In 1949, Muses submitted for approval his Columbia University Ph.D work in philosophy (see preface to the dissertation).
-The doctoral thesis led with the name of a little-known German-English exegete in idealism, Dionysius Andreas Freher (d.
-1728), who through years of study had learned about the far-famed German idealist Jacob Böhme (d.
+The doctoral thesis led with the name of a German-English exegete, Dionysius Andreas Freher (d.
+1728), who through years of study had learned about the far-famed German Jacob Böhme (d.
 1624), the latter being the actual subject of Muses's pre-doctoral studies at Columbia.
 This was suggested by and confirmed in the subtitle of the thesis, 'An Inquiry in the Work of A Fundamental Contributor to the Philosophic Tradition of Jacob Boehme.'
-With some modifications (seen by comparing the thesis to the subsequent book), the entirety was published in 1951 under the title 'Illumination on Jacob Boehme: The Work of Dionysius Andreas Freher' by King’s Crown Press (which at the time was a subsidized front for doctoral students of Columbia University).
+With some modifications (seen by comparing the thesis to the subsequent book), the entirety was published in 1951 under the title 'Illumination on Jacob Boehme: The Work of Dionysius Andreas Freher' by King’s Crown Press.
 On pp. 151-2 Muses states, “Both Boehme’s and Freher’s outstanding message philosophically is that philosophy is not a dodge, game, or only some kind of artistic exercise, but a solid enterprise of most productive value – able to yield concrete results of a most extended nature in terms of deep changes in attitude and understanding, leading to actions toward and realization of the intrinsic nobility possible to and desired by mankind.”
-The two-year delay between finishing the thesis work (1949) and its recognition in the grant of the Ph.D.
-(1951) is not explained.
+There was two-year delay between finishing the thesis work (1949) and its recognition in the grant of the Ph.D.
+(1951).